metadan/Import-XML-feed/README.md

-# Moove Feed Importer Plugin
+# Import XML feed - WordPress Plugin

 This plugin adds the ability to import content from an external XML/RSS file, or from an uploaded XML/RSS and add the content to any post type in your WordPress install.
 It also supports importing taxonomies alongside posts.